Last updated : January 20, 2025

 - The donor admits that they adulterated or substituted the test sample.

-Refusal to test situations include:
+Refusal to test situations can include:

-- Failure to provide a urine sample
+- Failure to provide a urine sample is documented as a refusal.

-- Failure to cooperate—From refusing to empty their pockets to exhibiting confrontational behavior or simply refusing to wash their hands, employees who don’t cooperate are refusing the test.
+- Failure to cooperate—From refusing to empty their pockets to exhibiting confrontational behavior or simply refusing to wash their hands, employees who don’t follow instructions are refusing the test.
 The only exceptions to the rule are refusing to provide their signature or initials when requested or not confirming their social security number.
 The collector notes these incidents, however, they don’t warrant a refusal.

 - Possession of or wearing a prosthetic device designed to carry a clean or synthetic urine sample